 Additionally, the programme aims to give students advanced academic skills in the interpretation of texts, the analysis and solution of conceptual problems and the communication of ideas and viewpoints to specialist and general audiences.
 The Leiden Institute for Philosophy has strong international links with philosophy departments worldwide, resulting in an active programme of visiting scholars and lecturers.

-The master in Philosophy offers you the choice of five specialisations: humanities, law, natural sciences, political science, and psychology.
+The master in Philosophy offers you the choice of different specialisations.
 Each specialisation delves deep into the philosophical foundations and methodological approaches underpinning that discipline.
 Content incorporates the very latest academic theory and the field’s historical development across a number of branches of philosophy.

 - Philosophy of Humanities (MA)

 - Philosophy of Law, Governance, and Politics (MA)

 Hone your intellect

 The intellectual tools yielded by the study of philosophy are typically transferable skills to complement any given profession.
 The master of Philosophy will train you to become an outstanding critical thinker, capable of breaking down the most complex ideas and evaluating the principles upon which various positions are based.
 During your master, you will study, analyse and discuss primary philosophical texts while learning how to develop and communicate your own theories and ideas.